3add/PacketEventsSK/README.md

   set packet block 1, 1, 1 of the packet chunk data of the packet to dirt

-on tab complete packet receive: send "%name of event-player% has tab completed!" to console
+on tab complete packet receive: send "%name of event-player% tried to tab complete!" to console packet cancel event
 ```

 ## Credits